Andres21y/Andres21y/README.md

 - :telescope: I am currently working for It Globers as a front-end web developer.

 - :seedling: I'm currently learning typeScript on my own
-- :study: I'm currently learning typeScript on my own
+- :school: I'm currently learning typeScript on my own

 - :book: I like to read code books and technology articles.